ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 1. Fitting

-    See the `Fitting` section in the [stochasticLinearRegression](#agg_functions-stochasticlinearregression-parameters) description.
+    See the `Fitting` section in the [stochasticLinearRegression](#stochasticlinearregression-usage-fitting) description.

-    Predicted labels have to be in {-1, 1}.
+    Predicted labels have to be in [-1, 1].

 2. Predicting